DSR-RHIT/me497-reproducible-research/cm/cm035_dot-plot.md

 ![](cm035_dot-plot_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Next, I'll add some formatting layers, most of which you saw in Project 1.
+Next, I'll add some formatting layers, most of which you saw in Project 1, to

+-   Set the x-scale limits and tick mark locations
+-   Set the x label and omit the y label
+-   Assign a title
+-   Use the black and white theme
+-   Omit the x-grid
+-   Include the y-grid as gray lines
+-   Adjust the title font size and location
+-   Omit the y tick marks

 ![](../resources/images/code-icon.png)